 - Message size in empty service method call is 466 bytes.
-Message size in bits 466 bytes 8 = 3728 bits A total network is needed at the threshold value is: 3,738 bits/message 3,693 message/sec = 13.8 Mbits/sec - Message size in More Info request is 879 bytes.
-Message size in bits 879 bytes 8 bits = 7,032 bits A total network is needed at the threshold value is: 7,032 bits/message 2,068 message/sec = 14.5 Mbits/sec - Message size in Update metadata request is 3,700 bytes.
-Message size in bits 3,700 bytes 8 bits = 29,600 bits A total network is needed at the threshold value is: 29,600 bits/message 533 message/sec = 15.8 Mbits/sec
+Message size in bits 466 bytes 8 = 3728 bits.
+A total network is needed at the threshold value is: 3,738 bits/message 3,693 message/sec = 13.8 Mbits/sec. - Message size in More Info request is 879 bytes.
+Message size in bits 879 bytes 8 bits = 7,032 bits.
+A total network is needed at the threshold value is: 7,032 bits/message 2,068 message/sec = 14.5 Mbits/sec. - Message size in Update metadata request is 3,700 bytes.
+Message size in bits 3,700 bytes 8 bits = 29,600 bits.
+A total network is needed at the threshold value is: 29,600 bits/message 533 message/sec = 15.8 Mbits/sec.

 Our network capability in CGL is 1GBits/sec.
 In the first case, its value is almost %1 percent of the network capacity.
 So, this cannot be the reason for this threshold value.
 In the second case, its value is also almost %1 percent of the network capacity.
 So, this cannot be the reason for this threshold value as well.
 In the third case, its value is also almost %1 percent of the network capacity.
-So, this cannot be the reason for this threshold value as well.
+So, this cannot be the reason for the network capacity.
+So, this cannot be the reason for the network capacity.
+So, this cannot be the reason for the network capacity.
+So, this cannot be the reason for the network capacity.
+So, this cannot be the reason for the network capacity is also almost %1 percent of the network capacity.
+So, this cannot be the reason for the threshold value as well.
 So, finally we concluded that the network bandwidth cannot be the cause for the threshold value in these figures.

-Limitation on Open Sockets in Linux
+6.4.2 Limitation on Open Sockets in Linux